opencompany/www.opencompany.org/about/index.md

 productive would our economy be if instead we reached together for an upper bound of trust?

-We envision a world in which corporations are generally trusted, because they are generally trustworthy.
-We believe that the winning companies of the future will be those that proactively maximize trust, not merely doing the minimum possible to keep within the letter of the law, but going above and beyond to cultivate an ever-stronger relationship of trust with their customers, their stakeholders, and society as a whole.
-We believe that this trust will come primarily from genuine corporate transparency and openness.
+We envision a world in which companies are generally trusted, because they are generally trustworthy.
+The winning companies of the future will be those that proactively maximize trust, not merely doing the minimum possible to keep within the letter of the law, but going above and beyond to cultivate an ever-stronger relationship of trust with their customers, their stakeholders, and society as a whole.
+We believe that this trust will come primarily from genuine transparency and openness.

 ### Our Pledge